angular/angular/aio/content/guide/update-to-version-15.md

 Before v15, during navigation, `RouterOutlet` instantiated the component being activated immediately.
 [PR #46554](https://github.com/angular/angular/pull/46554)

 In v15, the component is not instantiated until after change detection runs.
-This change could affect tests that do not trigger change detection after a router navigation, for example, if your component's constructor calls `router.getCurrentNavigation()`.
+This change could affect tests that do not trigger change detection after a router navigation.
-Less common, this could affect production code that relies on the exact timing of component availability.
+This can also affect production code that relies on the exact timing of component availability, for example, if your component's constructor calls `router.getCurrentNavigation()`.

 <a id="v15-bc-10"></a>